 You can also use what’s called a stop order to protect your investments.
 Here’s how it works: Suppose you paid $20 a share for Stock A. You could place a stop order that tells your broker to sell if prices drop to $15, though there’s no guarantee there will be a willing buyer at $15, especially if prices are plummeting.

 If you know when to fold ‘em, you could also place a stop order that tells your broker to sell once share prices hit $25.
 That way, you could lock in a 25% profit and move on.

 Use a Micro-Investing App

 Micro-investing apps let you get started for as little as $1, typically by investing your money in ETFs.
-The low minimum investment makes them a good way to start investing if you’re living paycheck to paycheck or you still find investing a tad intimidating.
+The low minimum investment makes them a good way to start investing if you don’t have a lot of money to spare or you still find investing a tad intimidating.